Cincinnati-Design-LAB/architour/README.md

 - [ ] Extend field for page location (use shared definition)
 - [ ] Extend field for icon (Tour)
 - [ ] Simplify `preview` where it is used (look for `TODO` — talk to Simon)
+- [✔️] Move header content into JSON files
+  - [✔️] With inline editing
-- [ ] Move header and footer content into JSON files
+- [ ] Move footer content into JSON files
   - [ ] With inline editing
 - [ ] Model for the home page?
 I think it'd make the sitemap work a little nicer.
   - [ ] With inline editing
+- [ ] Model and inline editing for building and tours list?
+(Could make part of site config.)
+  - [ ] Would be nice to have them in the sitemap, but they are hard-coded pages, so would have to use `sitemap` config property
 - [ ] Method for setting the building location without hunting for coordinates
 - [ ] Method for generating static map images (not all have them, but it is now tied to published items only)
   - Using an interactive method for setting the location would then kick off a series of events: